danfimov/taskiq-postgres/README.md

 ## Motivation

 There are too many libraries for PostgreSQL and Taskiq integration.
 Although they have different view on interface and different functionality.
-To address this issue I created this library with a common interface for most popular PostgreSQL drivers that handle similarity across functionality of result backends and brokers.
+To address this issue I created this library with a common interface for most popular PostgreSQL drivers that handle similarity across functionality of result backends, brokers and schedule sources.